The World We Want: Actions Towards a Sustainable, Fairer and Healthier Society

 |Dr. Supreda Adulyanon||Chief Executive Officer||Thai Health Promotion Foundation, Thailand||Member|

-|Dr. Banchong Mahaisavariya||Acting President||Mahidol University, Thailand||Member|
+|Dr. Banchong Mahaisavariya||President||Mahidol University, Thailand||Member|

 |Dr. Prasit Watanapa||Dean, Faculty of Medicine Siriraj Hospital||Mahidol University, Thailand||Member|

 |Dr. Piyamitr Sritara||Dean, Faculty of Medicine Ramathibodi Hospital||Mahidol University, Thailand||Member|